aimms/documentation/dataexchange/mapping.rst

 The :token:`write-filter` attribute can be specified at any node in the mapping tree, and should be a reference to an identifier in the model including the bound indices at this location as for the :token:`maps-to` attribute.
 For any tuple of bound indices for which the :token:`write-filter` attribute does not hold a non-default value, the corresponding part of the generate JSON, XML or CSV file will be skipped.

-The :token:`dense-write` attribute should contain a reference to an identifier plus bound indices as for the :token:`maps-to` attribute.
+The :token:`force-dense` attribute should contain a reference to an identifier plus bound indices as for the :token:`maps-to` attribute.
 You can use it to force an empty node to be generated in the XML or JSON file even if there is no data to fill the node.
 This may be important when the bound indices are generated thru the :token:`iterative-binds-to` attribute, and not explicitly represented thru a regular :token:`binds-to` attribute.
 In such cases, not writing nodes that hold no non-default data, may lead to inconsistent numbering of generated elements when reading the generated JSON or XML files back in.
 When reading a JSON, XML or CSV file, the library will assign a value of 1 to any tuple encountered, such that the same file will be generated when writing back the file using the same mapping based on the data just read in.

-Note that none of the :token:`maps-to`, :token:`write-filter` and :token:`dense-write` attributes may contain an identifier *slice*, but must be bound to indices in the mapping for *all* dimensions of the given identifier.
+Note that none of the :token:`maps-to`, :token:`write-filter` and :token:`force-dense` attributes may contain an identifier *slice*, but must be bound to indices in the mapping for *all* dimensions of the given identifier.

 The embedded-mapping attribute
 ------------------------------